How to Find a Good Chiropractor for Effective Pain Relief

-This is YOUR day, your day to find out what is wrong and if we can help.
-When you begin that search for a “chiropractor near me,” whether, you realize it or not, you want four questions answered:
+This is your day to find out what is wrong and if we can help.
+When you begin that search for a chiropractor near you, whether you realize it or not, you want to answer four questions:

 - Can you help me?

-- What do we need to do to correct it?
+- What do we need to do to correct the problem?

 - What are the associated costs?

-We will answer all those questions on your second day.
+We’ll answer all those questions on your second day.
 Why the second day?
 First we need to thoroughly review your consultation, your exam findings, and your imaging.
-We also may be requesting tests and records from previous providers.
+We also may request tests and records from previous providers.

 Will It Hurt?